cbonoz/super24/README2.md

 ### How We Built It

-Our team used a combination of blockchain technologies to build Dcrowd:
+Our team used a combination of blockchain technologies to build Dcrowd.

+Each page is deployed as it's own unique smart contract.
+And the smart contract's history represents all the engagement with the particular campaign without being mixed with data from other campaigns or users.

-- **Optimism** for multichain transactions, enabling us to deploy on multiple Optimism Layer 2 chains.
+- **Optimism** for multichain transactions, enabling us to deploy on multiple Optimism Layer 2 chains at low cost.
-- **Base** for seamless payments and social interactions, ensuring compatibility with the broader Ethereum ecosystem.
+- **Base** the foundation of the Dcrowd smart contract - used for seamless payments and social interactions, ensuring compatibility with the broader Ethereum ecosystem.
-- **Celo** to target underfunded regions, particularly in Africa, facilitating micro-payments and supporting economic inclusion.
+- **Worldcoin** for identity proof, ensuring secure and verified user identities.
+Users *cannot* create new fundraiser pages without validating their identity on chain via WorldCoin - this is checked at time of each new fundraiser creation.
 - **EAS (Ethereum Attestation Service)** for secure and verifiable attestations, ensuring the legitimacy of projects.
+Visitors to each project page can endorse the entrepreneur.
+The attestation proofs also get sent to the smart contract and are emitted as events that can be listened to from external systems or triggers.
-- **Pyth** for real-time price feeds, providing accurate financial data to both projects and supporters.
+- **Pyth** for real-time price feeds.
+Used to show an on-chain provided value for a donation supporter gold tier level in the Dcrowd app/UI.
-- **Worldcoin** for identity proof, ensuring secure and verified user identities.
-- **Blockscout** as an alternative to Etherscan, providing transparent and detailed blockchain explorer services.
+- **Blockscout**: Provides an improved UI for getting insight into on-chain transactions for each contract.as an alternative to Etherscan, providing transparent and detailed blockchain explorer services.

 The project was deployed on cloud infrastructure for easy access and scalability.